 Our water system serves approximately 24,173 individuals (18, 816 population in 2000 census plus 6,358 SUNY enrollment) through 5,680 water meters.
 The cost for a customer using 6000 gallons per year is about \$321/year.
-The amount of water treated at the water filtration plant in 2016 was 688,698,000 gallons.
-The total amount of water delivered to customers was recorded at 600,901000 gallons.
-This leaves an unaccounted total 88,797,000 gallons.
+The amount of water treated at the water filtration plant in 2020, was 840,637,000 gallons.
+The total amount of water delivered to customers was recorded at 585,646,000 gallons.
+This leaves an unaccounted total 254,991,000 gallons.
 We believe this is due to the water used to flush hydrants, backwash filters, fight fires and leakage (water main breaks).
 Also, the water meters at the Water Filtration Plant are designed to measure high flows and are not as accurate with the lower flows.
 There may also be some inaccuracies with meters that record the water used by customers.
-The daily average of water treated and sent into the distribution system was 1,884,532 gallons per day.
-Our highest single day was 2,731,000 gallons.